-Open Touro is Touro College's Open Education Resources (OER) initiative.
+Open Touro is Touro University's Open Education Resources (OER) initiative.
 With this project, we aim to reduce the cost of textbooks for our students and increase student retention and success, raise awareness of OER, and assist faculty in selecting, adopting, adapting, and creating open textbooks for their courses.

 According to OER Commons, "Open educational resources (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others."
 An OER gives you the five rights below:

-image by Kirk Snyder CC BY-SA 4.0
+image by Kirk Snyder CC BY 4.0

 Myth #1: Open simply means free.
 Fact: Open means the permission to freely download, edit, and share materials to better serve all students